losizm/scamper/README.md

 }
 ```

-As added convenience, there are methods in `ServerApplication` corresponding to
+And there are methods corresponding to the standard HTTP request methods, so
-the standard HTTP request methods, and targeted processors can be added using
-any one of these.
+processors can be added using any one of these.

 ```scala
 import scamper.BodyParsers